KevM/Reactive.Config/ReadMe.md

 }
 ```

-Next we'll take a dependency on this configured type in one of our application types.
+Next we'll take a constructor dependency on this _configured type_ in one of our application types.

 ```cs
 public class MyService